 - Tap the ellipses next to the shortcut you want to add to your Home screen.

-- Tap Add to Home Screen > Add.
+- Tap the arrow next to the shortcut name > Add to Home Screen > Add.

 iPhone shortcuts you’ll love as a photographer